How do I write script and accented characters?

 - Draw the characters required to answer the question.

 - As you draw, the system will automatically suggest several possible matches; select the one you want to use as your answer, or if the first answer (highlighted in blue) is the one you want, just click the Submit button.

 If you scribble out something you've written, it'll be erased for you so you don't need to use the trash icon!

 Stroke order is not required to be correct to get the correct answer, however, it is taken into account by the recognition system when choosing between different similar looking characters.
 This means that your students will get the best results if they use the correct stroke order, but if they get it wrong the system may still be able to get their characters recognised.

 On a computer

-When typing in a Latin language which has additional accents, for example French or German, the system will automatically suggest the appropriate accented characters when you type the closest non-accented character.
-As an example, typing e while in a French writing test will suggest é, ê, è and ë.
-Type the number above the letter to insert that character, for example type 2 to get the ê in la tête.
+When typing in a Latin language that has additional accents (e.g. French or German), the system will automatically suggest the appropriate accented characters when you type the closest non-accented character.
+As an example, typing e while in a French writing test will suggest é, ê, è, and ë.
+Type the number above the letter to insert that character.
+For example in the image below, type 2 to get the ê in la tête.

 On a tablet/mobile device